wanchichen/mnlp_hw3/blogs/dl4mt/2021/nmt-translation-memory/README.md

 ---

 Hello fellow readers!
 In this post, I would like to share a recent advance in the field of Machine Translation.
-Specifically, I will be presenting the paper *Neural Machine Translation with Monolingual Translation Memory* by Cai et al, which received one of the six distinguished paper awards.
+Specifically, I will be presenting the paper *Neural Machine Translation with Monolingual Translation Memory* by Cai et al, which received one of the six distinguished paper awards from ACL 2021.

 Paper: <https://aclanthology.org/2021.acl-long.567/>
 Code: <https://github.com/jcyk/copyisallyouneed>